hashrocket/hr-til/README.md

 ### Install

 If you are creating your own version of the site, fork the repository.
-For everybody else, follow these setup steps:
+Then, follow these setup steps:

 ```
 git clone https://github.com/hashrocket/hr-til